-3.2 Fluid Equilibrium
+b.
+Fluid Equilibrium

-Implementing fluid equilibrium would be a beneficial addition to the Licht program because our clients would be able to more accurately predict the behaviors and characteristics of the asteroids that they're studying.
+Implementing fluid equilibrium would be a beneficial addition to the Licht program because our clients will be able to more accurately predict the behaviors and characteristics of the asteroids that they're studying.
 According to our discussions with our clients, fluid bodies are when the asteroids are reaching for each other.
 The question for us is how we would actually implement fluid bodies.
-Would we make another shape like triaxial ellipsoids, or would we have to implement another module for modelling three-dimensional shapes altogether?
-This section goes into detail our analysis of our possible solutions and our chosen approach to implementing fluid equilibrium into our project.
+Would we make another shape like triaxial ellipsoids, or would we have to implement another module for modeling three-dimensional shapes altogether?
+This section will go into detail with our analysis of the possible solutions, as well as our conclusion on the best way to implement them.

-An ideal solution would be another option being added to the user input text file that is currently being used by our clients to tweak different parameters.
+An ideal solution would be to add another option to the user input text file that is currently being used by our clients to tweak different parameters.
 Currently, only faceted objects and spheres are supported, with plans to implement triaxial ellipsoids in this iteration of the project.
-If we implemented another object for fluid bodies, then we would add another set of parameters to be tweaked inside of the text file like how spheres or ellipsoids can be tweaked.
+If we implemented another object for fluid bodies, then we would add another set of parameters to be tweaked inside of the text file, similar to how spheres or ellipsoids can be tweaked.

-In analyzing our possible solutions, we had to consider some key characteristics:
+In analyzing possible solutions, we had to consider some key characteristics:

-- Ease of Integration: Our solution needs to be able to be implemented into existing code structure so that we do not have to build the entire program from scratch.
-Part of our overall challenge is to build off of the work that past teams have already done, so keeping it compatible with existing code is beneficial. - Ease of Use: In order for our solution to be an effective one, we must make sure that the users that our solution is intended for are able to use the product fairly easily.
-In particular, our current user base is our clients who are familiar with past implementations of our product.
-So, we want to make sure that our clients are able to use the module similarly to how they have used other modules in past iterations of the project or make sure that if they have to learn how to use new software, that they are able to do so with relative ease. - Development Effort: We want to be able to complete our project by the end of the school year, so we don't want to commit to a solution that we're not going to be able to complete in the time allotted.
+- Ease of Integration: Our solution will need to be implemented into existing code structure so that we do not have to build the entire program from scratch.
+Part of our overall challenge is to build off of the work that past teams have already done, so keeping it compatible with existing code is beneficial. - Ease of Use: We must ensure that users are able to use the final product with ease.
+In particular, our current user base consists of those who are familiar with past implementations of our product.
+We want to ensure that our clients are able to use the module similarly to how they have used other modules in past iterations of the project or make sure if they have to learn how to use new software, they are able to do so with relative ease. - Development Effort: We want to implement a solution that is not too extensive so that we can produce a function implementation by the end of the time we have allotted for this project.

-Based on our expectations for an ideal solution and our research, we have determined to analyze the following possible solutions.
+Based on expectations for an ideal solution and our research, we have determined to analyze the following possible solutions: